 I understand that we all have a different set of views, a different set of beliefs, most of you may not even have any of these beliefs, they were just a few things that were feeding my depression.

 So, when you’re ready, find those beliefs that are contributing to your depression and when you do find them, have the courage to start changing them.

-I know that it’s not something that we can easily change overnight, but we can do it one day at a time – we just have to keep going and keep that little hope left in us burning.
+I know that it’s not something that we can easily change overnight, but we can do it one day at a time, one step at a time – we just have to keep going and keep that little hope left in us burning.